The Cayman Islands has no specific corporate governance regime which applies to companies incorporated in the Cayman Islands.

 The Board will be responsible for establishing and monitoring the Group’s system of internal financial controls and importance is placed on maintaining a strong control environment.
 The key procedures which the Board intends to establish with a view to providing effective internal financial control include the following：

 The Board recognises, however, that such a system of internal financial control can only provide reasonable, not absolute, assurance against material misstatement or loss.
 The effectiveness of the system of internal financial control operated by the Group will therefore be subject to regular review by the Board in light of the future growth and development of the Company and adjusted accordingly.

-The Directors have established Audit, Remuneration and Nomination and AIM Compliance Committees.
+The Directors have established Audit, Remuneration and Nomination.

 The Directors will comply with Rule 21 of the AIM Rules relating to Directors’ dealings and there are procedures in place to ensure compliance by the Company’s applicable employees.
 The Company has a share dealing code which is appropriate for an AIM quoted company.

 The Company is incorporated and registered in the Cayman Islands and the operating Group entities are managed and controlled outside the UK.
 For these reasons the Takeover Code does not apply to the Company and Shareholders will not be offered any protections under the Takeover Code.
 It is emphasised that, although the Ordinary Shares will trade on AIM, the Company will not be subject to takeover regulation in the UK.
 Certain protections have been incorporated into the Articles which, to an extent, mirror provisions of the Takeover Code (the ‘‘Relevant Code Provisions’’).